KevinAlberto01/ROS2/README.md

 ros run -h is for get some help about the command ros2 node list -> allow you to see all the nodes

 ros2 node info /node -> will you give you some information about subscribers

+### Remame a Node at Runtime

+if you have differents nodes but with the same name, you will have problems when you run o get information,so for change the name you need to do

+run the package and then you will add

+ros2 run my_py_pkg py_node --ros-args --remap __node:=name of the node

+you can see the node have the original name when you run it, but with this line you change the name temporaly

 ## 4.References
  - [Ros2-Humble/Documentation](https://docs.ros.org/en/rolling/index.html)